simonwep/selection/README.md

         speedDivider: 10,

         // Browsers handle mouse-wheel events differently, this number will be used as
-        // numerator to calculate the mount of px while scrolling manually: manualScrollSpeed / scrollSpeedDivider
+        // numerator to calculate the mount of px while scrolling manually: manualScrollSpeed / scrollSpeedDivider.
         manualSpeed: 750
     }
 });